aidancrilly/NeSST/README.md

 - Elastic and inelastic (n,2n) processes for D and T
 - Relativistic corrections to elastic scattering kernels
 - Scattering of all primary neutron sources
-- Inclusion of mode 1 asymmetry effect
+- Inclusion of areal density asymmetry effects
 - Backscatter edge shape effects from scattering ion kinematics

 ## Future model developments:
-- More general areal density treatment
 - Offline table support for backscatter edge matrix
+- Ablator scattering support (C, CH, Be)

 The models used in this code are described in the following publications: